TheThingsNetwork/docs/_content/gateways/faq/index.md

 #### Q. My gateway stays in AP mode.
 What do I do?

 This behaviour occurs when there is a glitch in the wifi connection of the gateway.
 When this happens, your gateway will turn into an AP(Access Point) and devices you used to set up the gateway can connect to it (your laptop or phone).
-To avoid this issue, you should remove the gateway from the list of APs from your laptop/phone(Network->Things-Gateway-XXXX-> forget this network).
+To avoid this issue, you should remove the gateway from the list of APs from your laptop/phone(Network Settings-> Things-Gateway-XXXX -> forget this network).

 #### Q. I want to get in-depth insight/read debug messages of my gateway.
 Is that possible?
 The gateway has a UART port on which it prints debug messages.
 To see these messages you need to connect a device between the gateway and your computer that can read out a UART (e.g. an FTDI cable/board).